Should I make a fatal accident claim?

 Fatal Accident Claims and Representation at Inquests

-It is important to note that the purpose of the Inquest is not to assign blame to any party.
-It is the job of other types of courts to establish whether and, if so, who is responsible for the fatal accident.
+The purpose of the Inquest is not to assign blame to any party.
+It is the job of other courts to establish whether and, if so, who is responsible for the fatal accident.

-Instead, the Coroner’s court aims to establish the:
+Instead, the Coroner’s court aims to establish the following:

-An Inquest is a fact-finding process, and representation can be beneficial because it allows us, as your lawyers, to question the witnesses to the accident.
+An Inquest is a legal process intended to find facts.
+Having legal representation at an Inquest can help.
+It lets us, as your lawyers, ask questions of the witnesses to the accident.
 They may have eyewitness information about the circumstances leading up to the death of your loved one.

-This can help you to understand what happened and decide whether there are grounds to pursue a fatal accident claim.
-We may be able to provide representation for you at the Inquest.
+An Inquest can help you to understand what happened and decide whether there are grounds to pursue a fatal accident claim.
+Mooneerams can usually provide you with representation at the Inquest.

 What is the time limit for bringing a claim for fatal accident compensation?

-If you have lost a loved one in a fatal accident, it is essential to take note of the time limits that apply bringing a claim for compensation.
+• If you have lost a loved one in an accident, it is crucial you know the time limits for bringing a claim for compensation.

-Seeking legal advice from an experienced personal injury solicitor can help ensure your claim is filed within the appropriate time frame and increase your chances of receiving fair compensation.
-Call Mooneerams on 029 2048 3615 to check the time limits for starting a Fatal Accident Claim and how they affect your own case.
+Call Mooneerams on 029 2048 3615 to check the time limits for starting a Fatal Accident Claim and how they affect your case.

 Why should you choose Mooneerams Solicitors to handle your Fatal Accidents Claim?

-Mooneerams solicitors are award-winning personal injury solicitors.
-We’ve been specialist injury lawyers for over 20 years.
+Mooneerams Solicitors are award-winning personal injury solicitors.
+We’ve been specialist injury lawyers for over 22 years.

-Our legal team is mindful that clients who come to us after the death of a family member are going through a hugely difficult time in their lives.
+Our legal team knows that clients who come to us after a family member dies are going through a tough time.

-We work efficiently, professionally and without fuss, ever mindful of the situation our clients find themselves in.
+We work efficiently, professionally, and without fuss, always mindful of the situation our clients find themselves in.

 We handle most fatal accident claims on a No Win, No Fee agreement basis.